 I often bemoan the subjective and pithy remarks in blogs and blog comments.
 The internet is rife with invective.
 Radio National’s Media Report had a panel discussion on Civility Online (September 2008).
 The proposition was:

 “Town Square or playground of the keyboard warriors?
-Why does so much online interaction end up agressive, polarised and anything but enlightening?“
+Why does so much online interaction end up aggressive, polarised and anything but enlightening?“

-Unfortunately, the panel did not really address the question posed to them about the lack of civility online.
-Instead they had an, albeit interesting discussion, about their own blogs and their strategies of moderating comments.
-They discussed policies of behaviour on their blogs such as codes of conduct and rules of engagement.
+The panel did not directly address the question posed to them about the lack of civility online but they did discuss their strategies for moderating comments on their own blogs.
+These included codes of conduct and rules of engagement.
 Papworth and Megalogenis debated rating systems.
-Papworth advocated this gaming strategy as a tactic for the community to self monitor bad behaviour and Megalogenis critisised it for potentially hiding content.
+Papworth advocated this gaming strategy as a tactic for the community to self monitor bad behaviour and Megalogenis criticised it for potentially hiding content.

 In the panel discussion Laurel raised the interesting point of online identity.
-She advocated the use of user profiles in (newspaper) blogs, suggesting commentor’s behaviour would improve if they were made accountable by being identifiable (i.e. all blog comments linking to a profile page for context).
-But I think that this is a strategy that looks at the problem, not why the problem exists.
+She advocated the use of user profiles in (newspaper) blogs, suggesting commenter’s behaviour would improve if they were made accountable by being identifiable (i.e. all blog comments linking to a profile page for context).
+Does this suppose that the problem exists because people can get away with it through anonymity?

 I cannot help but think this behaviour arises because we are interacting with a machine.
-One day our virtual profile may be inseperable to our real life identity but I don’t think that all people have this relationship with the internet quite yet.
-Let’s not forget that the internet is a playground where people experiment with identity.
-People want to be beligerant, biggoted, uncensorered.
-Perhaps even more so in a civilised politically correct world.
-People are typing away at a desk behind a machine, by themselves despite the commuity listening on the other end.
+One day our virtual profile may be inseparable to our real life identity.
+But now the internet is a playground where people experiment with identity.
+People want to be belligerent, bigoted, uncensored.
+Perhaps even more so in a civilised ‘politically correct’ world.
+People are typing away at a desk behind a machine, by themselves despite the community listening on the other end.